Running Time: 106 Minutes.

 That was the complicated synopsis.
 The simple synopsis is that this is a film about a talking teddy bear named Ted and his best friend John.

 This film is flat out hilarious.
 It contains a funny script from director, writer, producer, and star Seth Macfarlane, and reminded me very much of his animated TV show Family Guy, as the humour and most of the cast is part of the voice cast on family guy.
-It has many flaws that I can forgive as it is very funny, but the film starts VERY strong, but slowly starts to decrease in quality.
-Ted, has problems when "Ted" is not in the movie.
-He is the best character, and when he is not there, the entire film just goes down hill, to the point where you just want that loveable teddy bear back on screen.
+Ted, has problems when "Ted" is not in the movie, to the point where you just always want that loveable teddy bear back on screen.

 The CGI along with Macfarlane' voice acting is superb, and Ted looks real, and not computer generated even though it is.
 The voice, humour and energy Macfarlane brings suits the character well, and that is why TED is the best character, he is the funniest, and gets the best jokes.
 Mark Wahlberg and Mila Kunis, are also great, and it was always interesting to see these big hollywood stars talking to a teddy bear.